 This program runs in partnership with Nowra based company DLG Australia to recycle textiles that are not fit for reuse.

 Look for our bright blue Textile Recycling Collection Bins to recycle your textiles for free!

 For more information view:

 On 9 November 2022, REDcycle announced that the soft plastics recycling program has been temporarily paused.
-For more information visit REDcycle.
+For more information and updates visit REDcycle.

 Soft plastics include:

 Never place soft plastic in the yellow-lid bin.
-Soft plastics are to be disposed of in your red-lid kerbside bin or stockpiled at home until a suitable alternative solution is identified and set in place.
+For the moment, soft plastics are to be disposed of into your red-lid kerbside bin or stockpiled at home until a suitable alternative solution is identified and set in place.